openvinotoolkit/geti-sdk/README.md

 - Project creation and upload from a previous download

 ## Installation
-Navigate to the package directory, and install the requirements using `pip install -r requirements.txt`.
+Download or clone the repository and navigate to the package directory.
+From there, install the requirements using
+`pip install -r requirements.txt`.
 Then run `pip install .` to install the package.
-You can also install it in editable mode if you want to make changes to the package, using `pip install -e .`
+You can also install it in editable mode using `pip install -e .`.
+This is handy if you want to make changes to the package, or want to keep it up to date with the latest code changes in the repository.

 ## Using the package
 The example scripts provide an impression of how the package can be used.
 Make sure